fernantastic/sfpc-malleable-computer-fall-2019/README.md

 - Add three tools to your drawing app (randomized brush, stamps, etc.).
 Have someone else use it and bring back 3 drawings they made to show the class.

-# Class 2
+# Class 2: Thursday, Oct 14th

-Let's look at some text-based creative tools and add poetry tools to our drawing app, to aid the player in creating beautiful words.
+We'll look at some text-based creative tools and make interactive poetry tools.

 ### References

 - Creative Writer 2
 - [TEXTREME](https://le-von.itch.io/textreme)

-# Class 3
+# Class 3: Thursday, Oct 21st

-Let's subvert existing software and use their APIs to change things around.
+We'll subvert existing software and use their APIs to change things around.

 ### Homework / Future Steps